Key takeaways

 A key lock box for outside is very similar to plain key lock boxes.
 They’re designed to enable access for visitors — without management intervention.

-What sets a key lock box for outside apart from typical key lock boxes is its durability.
+What sets an outdoor key lock box apart from typical key lock boxes is its durability.

 A good exterior key lock box is: